 John Shehata is the Global VP of Audience Development Strategy at Conde Nast, the media company known for brands such as – Architectural Digest, Allure, Vanity Fair, and Vogue.
 He’s also the founder of NewzDash News SEO – a News & Editorial SEO tool that helps publishers and news sites boost their visibility and traffic in Google Search.
 This is his opinion:

 I did some quick analysis back in July of last year When Google Search Console started providing News tab data.
 I found that News Impressions are less than five percent of total web impressions.
-Not quite sure how is the new “Full Coverage” feature CTR will be and how many users will click!
-The “full coverage” link placement is better than the tabs, so we might see higher CTR.”
+Not quite sure how the new “Full Coverage” feature CTR will be and how many users will click!
+The “full coverage” link placement is better than the tabs so that we might see higher CTR.”

 5. Claudio Cabrera, Deputy Audience Director, News SEO at The New York Times

 “It can be looked at in so many ways.
-Some brands will look at it as an opportunity to gain more visibility while some will feel their strong foothold may be lost.
+Some brands will look at it as an opportunity to gain more visibility, while some will feel their strong foothold may be lost.
 I think it just encourages better journalism and even better SEO because it forces us to think outside of our playbooks and adjust on some level to what we’re seeing Google provide users.